coderamen666/srd-v3.5-md/spells/magic-overview.md

 You must designate the location where these things are to appear, either by seeing it or defining it.
-Range determines how far away an effect can appear, but if the effect is mobile it can move regardless of the spell's range.
+Range determines how far away an effect can appear, but if the effect is mobile it can move regardless of the spell’s range.

 *Ray:* Some effects are rays.
 You aim a ray as if using a ranged weapon, though typically you make a ranged touch attack rather than a normal ranged attack.
 As with a ranged weapon, you can fire into the dark or at an invisible creature and hope you hit something.
-You don't have to see the creature you're trying to hit, as you do with a targeted spell.
+You don’t have to see the creature you’re trying to hit, as you do with a targeted spell.
-Intervening creatures and obstacles, however, can block your line of sight or provide cover for the creature you're aiming at.
+Intervening creatures and obstacles, however, can block your line of sight or provide cover for the creature you’re aiming at.

-If a ray spell has a duration, it's the duration of the effect that the ray causes, not the length of time the ray itself persists.
+If a ray spell has a duration, it’s the duration of the effect that the ray causes, not the length of time the ray itself persists.

 If a ray spell deals damage, you can score a critical hit just as if it